kurs0n/Envini/README.md

 ---

 **Note**: This system is designed for secure environment variable management across GitHub repositories with enterprise-grade authentication, encryption, and audit capabilities.
+The new tag-specific versioning system provides better organization and the git auto-detection feature makes the CLI much more user-friendly.